eeoviosa/Stop-Watch/README.md

+# Stop-Watch
-Code is running on the port labeled desktop(6080), if port not shown add manually.
-Password is "vscode".
+The code will run on a port labeled desktop(6080).
+If the port is not found, add it manually.
+The password is "vscode".